Medical Assistant vs. CNA: Choosing Your First Step in the Healthcare Field

 Medical assistants enjoy the best of both worlds in healthcare facilities as they move between direct patient care and administrative tasks.

 On the patient care side, their job duties typically include taking vital signs, administering shots and medication, preparing blood samples for lab testing and helping physicians complete exams.
 On the administrative side, you can find MAs scheduling appointments and keeping patient records up to date with correct family history and new information from the visit.

 CNAs, on the other hand, work directly with patients all the time.
 They have less of a hand in traditional medical duties and instead focus on helping patients with basic care in hospitals or nursing homes.

 Their job duties include helping patients get dressed, bathe or shower, eat their meals and transfer between a bed and a wheelchair.
 They also take patients’ vital signs and communicate their patients’ health concerns to nurses.

 A CNA’s work of providing day-to-day care makes them a valuable part of any healthcare facility where patients may need to stay long-term.
-The BLS reports that most CNAs work in nursing care facilities (40 percent) or assisted living facilities (11 percent).1 They’re also more likely to work in hospitals than MAs.
-A smaller percentage works in home healthcare.
-The valuable care CNAs provide is needed round-the-clock, so they’re more likely to have a schedule with overnight, weekend and holiday shifts.
+The BLS reports that many CNAs work in nursing care facilities (37 percent) or assisted living facilities (11 percent).1 A smaller percentage work in home healthcare.
+They’re also more likely to work in hospitals than MAs.
+The valuable care CNAs provide is needed around the clock, so they’re more likely to have a schedule with overnight, weekend and holiday shifts.

 You know that entering the healthcare field means learning new technical and medical skills.
 We analyzed real-time job postings to uncover the top skills employers are looking for in these two important professions.